An online psychiatrist is a psychiatrist who provides psychiatric services over the internet.

 Psychologists and psychiatrists treat mental health conditions.
 Psychiatrists are trained medical doctors who have the authority to prescribe medications.
 In certain states, psychologists can also prescribe medications.

-It is worth noting that, in 26 states, psychiatric nurse practitioners are also licensed to assess, diagnose, and treat mental health conditions by prescribing medications without physician supervision.
+It is worth noting that, in 24 states and the District of Columbia, psychiatric nurse practitioners are also licensed to assess, diagnose, and treat mental health conditions by prescribing medications without physician supervision.
+The rest offer limited access for nurse practitioners.

-An online psychiatrist, or telepsychiatrist, is a psychiatrist or psychiatric nurse practitioner who provides psychiatric services over the internet.
+An online psychiatrist, or telepsychiatrist, is a medical professional who provides psychiatric services over the internet.

 Types of telepsychiatry